Resparing/vkdt/DOCUMENTATION/Instance.md

 <br>

 ### Requirements

-The VKDT Instance does not need any Options to be setup
+The VKDT Instance does not need any Objects to be setup

 <br>